stinkybrew/weather-app/README.md

 ## Installation

 To use weather-app project you'll need Node.js.
-It is downloadable from [Node.js webpage](https://nodejs.org/en/) .<br>
+It is downloadable from [Node.js webpage](https://nodejs.org/en/).
-Next you'll need to create React App to your local drive and start it on your default browser:

-Open installed Node.js Commandprompt and enter following lines one by one.
+Open installed Node.js Commandprompt, locate eather-app project.
+Example C:\Users\username\React_projects\weather-app and then enter following lines one by one.

-'npx create-react-app my-app'
-'cd my-app'
-'npm start'
+'npm install'   :This command install node dependecies and it takes few minutes to install those.
+'npm start'     :This command starts the project and opens it in your default browser.

 ## How to use the app